In May 2025, Shopify officially launched one of its most powerful updates…

 Dropshipping is phenomenal, and it’s precisely because you don’t have to carry any inventory of the merchandise.

 If not, you can leverage Oberlo to contact the supplier to address your concerns.
-Better still, find other products other suppliers to sell.
+Better still, find other products or other suppliers to sell.

 At this juncture, let’s get back to our tally to set up a dropshipping business that now looks like this:

-• Shopify online store $29.99 a month,
+- Shopify online store $29.99 a month,

-• Oberlo forever free plan,
+- Oberlo forever free plan,

-• Premium domain name 14 bucks a year and sample products 100 dollars and you’ve got a cumulative total of $143.99.
+- A premium domain name is $14 a year, and sample products are $100, and you’ve got a cumulative total of $143.99.

 So, now our startup bill looks slightly shy of one hundred and fifty dollars.